13 Vitamins from A to K: How to Get Enough

 These were all the 13 vitamins from A to K explained.

 So while vitamins are valuable and important to your health, however, remember that overdoing it can be a bad thing.
-Overtaking any vitamin supplements, causing you to run the risk of toxicity.
-Always look for expert guidance before taking any vitamin supplements, especially if you are breastfeeding or expecting).
+Overtaking any vitamin supplements causes you to run the risk of toxicity.
+Always seek expert guidance before taking any vitamin supplements, especially if breastfeeding or expecting).

 However, you won’t likely overdose simply from your food consumption.
-The secret to keeping a healthy and balanced, and vitamin-rich life is to take in various fresh, whole foods.
+The secret to keeping a healthy, balanced, and vitamin-rich life is taking in various fresh, whole foods.